-As it turned out, Charles Brockden Brown was in my closet…
+As it turned out, Charles Brockden Brown (our first novelist) was in my closet…

 Groan.
 How boring–digging through dusty boxes of who knows what reference and research materials that went back many years.